tomas-fryza/avr-course/labs/05-uart/README.md

 # Lab 5: UART (Universal Asynchronous Receiver-Transmitter)

-### Learning objectives

-After completing this lab you will be able to:

-* Understand the UART communication
-* Decode UART frames
-* Use functions from UART library
-* Use logic analyzer

-The purpose of the laboratory exercise is to understand serial asynchronous communication, data frame structure and communication options using an internal USART unit.

-### Table of contents

 * [Pre-Lab preparation](#preparation)
 * [Part 1: Basics of UART communication](#part1)
 * [Part 2: Synchronize repositories and create a new folder](#part2)